minio/docs/source/operations/network-encryption.rst

    Move the certificates to the local host machine path that the container mounts to its ``--certs-dir`` path.
    When the MinIO container starts, the server searches the specified location for certificates and uses them to enable TLS.
    Applications can use the ``public.crt`` as a trusted Certificate Authority to allow connections to the MinIO deployment without disabling certificate validation.

+   If you are reconfiguring an existing deployment that did not previously have TLS enabled, update :envvar:`MINIO_VOLUMES` to specify ``https`` instead of ``http``.
+   You may also need to update URLs used by applications or clients.

 .. cond:: macos